 The Hamburg Rules shifted the balance of duty of care and of liabilities more towards the carrier which resulted in scepticism towards the ratification of the Hamburg Rules by major shipping nations which later led to its collapse and the introduction of a new regime known as the Rotterdam Rules 2008.

 Rotterdam Rules 2008

-The Rotterdam Rules also known as the United Nations Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea was adopted by the UN in 2008 after inter-governmental negotiations that took place between 2002 and 2009 under the leadership of the United Nations Commission for International Trade Law (UNCITRAL) in collaboration with Comité Maritime International (CMI).
+The Rotterdam Rules, also known as the United Nations Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea. were adopted by the UN in 2008 after inter-governmental negotiations that took place between 2002 and 2009 under the leadership of the United Nations Commission for International Trade Law (UNCITRAL) in collaboration with Comité Maritime International (CMI).